 The LSU College of Art & Design commissioned the Julian T. White memorial mural to honor the university’s first African American professor.
-The college worked with The Walls Project and the White family to design the mural in the LSU Design Building atrium.
+The college worked with The Walls Project and the White family to design the mural in the LSU Design Building atrium, installed in early 2020.

 Julian White was the first black professor at LSU and the second licensed black architect in the state of Louisiana.
 In 1971 he joined the faculty of the LSU Department of Architecture, where he worked for 33 years.
 After a long successful career in education and architecture, he retired in 2003.
 He passed away from cancer in 2011.
 This year the College of Art & Design unveils the Julian T. White Atrium Mural in his honor, memorializing his incredible legacy at LSU.